 3. It’s always polite to introduce everyone properly.
 That way people will be able to use each other’s name to get their attention before speaking.

 In an ideal world, people with hearing loss would be confident and assertive enough to make their hearing needs known when attending events or meeting new people.
 But in reality, they often feel self-conscious about their hearing loss and, rather than speak up, they may ‘bluff’ their way through conversations or withdraw altogether.

 “Unfairly, there seems to be a stigma attached to hearing loss,” says Anne.

 Hearing Therapy is an independent and free service funded by the Ministry of Health and available to New Zealanders aged 16 years and over.
-To make an appointment at a clinic near you, call 0800 008 011.
+To make an appointment at a clinic near you, book online or call 0800 008 011.